mitzvahengineering/scwhab-api-client/README.md

 - UI components are isolated in their own directory
 - Type definitions are properly separated
 - Build and configuration files are at the root level
+- Automation scripts are kept in their own directory

 ## Getting Started